 The other gastronomy, officiated by professional chefs, makes great efforts to survive, especially in the harsh conditions in which the economy and society have been debating in recent years.

-Severe shortages and growing hyperinflation not only of food, but also of basic services, such as electricity and fuel for transporting people and goods to markets and production centers.
+Severe shortages and growing hyperinflation have occurred, not only of food, but also of basic services, such as electricity and fuel for transporting people and goods to markets and production centers.

 The indigenous market of Puerto Ayacucho

-The baskets full of big-ass bachacos or palm worm larvae that try to get out of the containers that contain them, or the whole smoked fish artistically tied with natural fibers, the various fruits, the bottles of honey, the pieces of chicken left out in the open , in the midst of intense sun and unbearable heat.
+Often seen here are baskets full of bachaco culones, or palm worm larvae that try to escape from their containers, or the whole smoked fish artistically tied with natural fibers, the various fruits, the bottles of honey, the pieces of chicken left out in the open in the middle of the intense sun and unbearable heat.

 The Amazon restaurants of Puerto Ayacucho

 In the city there are very few restaurants.
-The two best-known restaurants that serve Amazonian food are: La Pusana restaurant, located on Aeropuerto Avenue, Los Lirios sector, which has been operating for more than fifteen years, directed by Nena Silva, who enjoys great regional recognition.
+The two best-known restaurants that serve Amazonian food are: La Pusana restaurant, located on Aeropuerto Avenue, Los Lirios sector, which has been operating for more than fifteen years and is directed by Nena Silva, who enjoys great regional recognition.

 Amazon products